 How to Make Homemade Popcorn

 Making homemade popcorn is surprisingly easy, and doesn’t take long to do on the stovetop.
 It’s also budget friendly, as a jar of kernels will last practically forever.
 Just heat the oil of your choice in a shallow pot with a lid on high heat, add a couple kernels of corn and cover.
-Once those kernels pop, remove them and add the rest of the kernels, cover and give a good shake, then place back on the heat and cook, shaking every so often, until there’s a couple seconds between pops.
+Once those kernels pop, remove them, add the rest of the kernels, cover and give it a good shake.
+Then place back on the stovetop and cook, shaking every so often, until there’s a couple seconds between pops.

 2 tablespoons toasted sesame oil